Frequently Asked

 You are eligible if you:

-• Are not enrolled in or eligible for Medicare, Medicaid, or other federal or state healthcare programs
+- Are not enrolled in Medicare, Medicare Advantage, Medicaid, or other federal or state healthcare programs

 Void where prohibited by law, taxed, or restricted.
 Please see full Terms and Conditions.